-Alicia Morga is the founder and CEO of No. 8 Media, Inc., an early stage consumer product development company that created Refleta.com and the iPhone app gottaFeeling.
-Alicia also advises numerous start-ups including Juntos Finanzas, Voxy, Deca TV, Fertility Ties and New Latina.
+Alicia Morga is the founder and CEO of No. 8 Media, Inc., an innovation and digital marketing consultancy that advises numerous start-ups in education, finance, and media, including SF Film, DECA TV, Juntos Finanzas, and Voxy.

-With her insightful perspective on entrepreneurship, personal data analytics and interactive advertising, Alicia is a sought-after speaker at universities and industry events.
-She has spoken at Stanford University, UC Berkeley and St. Mary’s College of California.
+With her insightful perspective on entrepreneurship, personal data analytics, and interactive advertising, Alicia is a sought-after speaker at universities and industry events.
+She has spoken at Stanford University, UC Berkeley, UC Davis, and St. Mary’s College of California.
 Industry speaking engagements include O’Reilly Strata Conference; BlogHer; Women 2.0; the Quantified Self Annual Conference; SES New York, Toronto and San Jose, Ad:Tech Miami; Hispanic Retail 360; Multicultural Marketing Expo; The National Association of Hispanic Publishers Conference; Digital Hollywood Building Blocks and Digital Hollywood CES.
-Further, she recently completed a speaking tour of Azerbaijan at the request of the U.S. Embassy.
+Further, she completed a speaking tour of Azerbaijan encouraging female entrepreneurship at the request of the U.S. Embassy.

 In 2011, Alicia was named a Young Global Leader by the World Economic Forum.
 In 2009 she was named one of the Most Influential Women in Technology by Fast Company and in 2008 was named 10 Most Influential Latinos of Silicon Valley by the Mexican American Community Services Agency.
-She was also profiled in the February 2008 issue of Inc. Magazine and in the March 2008 issue of Fast Company..
+She was also profiled in the February 2008 issue of Inc. Magazine.
 She was featured as one of the country’s top 20 under 40 in the August 2008 issue of Poder Magazine, and profiled as a technology pioneer in the December 2008 issue of Hispanic Business Magazine.